goschtl/zope/megrok.chameleon/trunk/README.txt

 That's all.
 You can now start using Chameleon page templates in your Grok application.

 Usage
 =====

-``megrok.chameleon`` supports the Grok standard of placing templates in a templates directory, for example ``app_templates``, so you can use Chameleon page templates by simply placing the Chameleon genshi templates or Chameleon Zope page templates in the templates directory, just as you would with regular ZPT templates.
-Although chameleon templates themselves do not have a standard for the file extensions for templates, Grok needs to have an association between an extension and a type so it knows which type of template each template is.  `megrok.chameleon` defines the following extensions:
+``megrok.chameleon`` supports the Grok standard of placing templates in a templates directory, for example ``app_templates``, so you can use Chameleon page templates by simply placing the Chameleon page templates in the templates directory, just as you would with regular ZPT templates.

+Although chameleon templates themselves do not have a standard for the file extensions for templates, Grok needs to have an association between an filename extension and a template language implementation so it knows which implementation to use.

-* ``.cpt`` (``Chameleon page template``) for Chameleon page templates
+`megrok.chameleon` declares to use the extension ``*.cpt`` (``Chameleon page template``) for Chameleon page templates.

-* ``.cg`` (``Chameleon genshi template``) for chameleon driven genshi templates

-* ``.cgt`` (``Chameleon genshi text template``) for chameleon driven genshi text templates

 You can also use Chameleon page templates inline.
 The syntax for this is::

    from megrok.chameleon.components import ChameleonPageTemplate index = ChameleonPageTemplate('<html>the html code</html>')

 Or if you use files::

    from megrok.genshi.components import ChameleonPageTemplateFile index = ChameleonPageTemplateFile(filename='thefilename.html')